Editor’s Note: This post was updated on August 9, 2018, for accuracy and comprehensiveness. It was originally published on November 20, 2017.

 You know your diet has a lot to do with your weight and body composition.

-When it comes to weight loss, and maintaining that weight loss, the number one strategy people use is modifying food intake.
+When it comes to weight loss and maintenance, the number one strategy people use is modifying their eating patterns.

 Most people emphasize their food choices, and that’s definitely encouraged.
 Watching what you eat is important.

-But meal frequency is another dietary variable that often gets overlooked.
+But meal frequency is another dietary variable of your eating pattern that often gets overlooked.
 Hand-in-hand is meal size.
 How do those qualities of your meals affect your weight?

 In athletics, research has established timing and quantities for food intake that maximize performance.
-But people just trying to shed a few pounds are often less sure of how to optimize their meals for weight loss.
+But people just trying to shed a few pounds are often less sure of how to optimize their meals.

-Over 50 years ago, research suggested that eating frequent, smaller meals was associated with lower weight and better metabolic health.
-More recently though, that notion has been under substantial speculation lately..
+Over 50 years ago, research suggested that eating smaller meals more frequently was associated with lower weight, higher metabolism, and better metabolic health.
+More recently though, that notion has been under scrutiny.

-So which is better for weight loss?
-Frequent, smaller meals throughout the day?
-Or just a couple larger meals at regular times during the day?
+So which is better for weight loss and your metabolic health?
+Small, frequent meals throughout the day?
+Or larger meals at regular times?

-Before figuring out how to optimize your meals for weight loss, let’s first take a look at some background knowledge on how your body handles meals, and why their frequency and size matters.
+Before figuring out how to optimize your meals for weight loss, let’s first take a learn how your body digests meals, and why their frequency and size matters.

-Each time you eat a meal, your metabolic rate increases.
+Each time you eat a meal, your metabolism, or more specifically metabolic rate, increases.
 That’s because all the processes for digestion and absorption require energy and blood flow.

-Since increasing your metabolic rate means expending calories and generating heat, this phenomenon is called the ‘thermic effect of food.’
+Since increasing your metabolic rate means expending energy and generating heat, this phenomenon is called the ‘thermic effect of food.’

 On average, your metabolic rate increases by 25% after a meal.
 Of course, that number varies with factors like hormone levels, circadian rhythm, and weight fluctuation.